sinnie/learn_web_dev/node.md

 [Node Docs](https://nodejs.org/en/)

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl.
 It is an open-source, cross-platform JavaScript runtime environment for developing a variety of server tools and applications.
 Node uses Chrome's V8 engine to create an event-driven, _single-threaded_, _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in data-intensive, real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
 In short, Node allows developers to write JavaScript programs that run directly on an operating system.

-Node.js is commonly used to create HTTP servers.
+From a developer's point of view, Node.js is single-threaded, but under the hood, __libuv__ handles __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it.

 JavaScript outside of the browser is concerned with operating system tasks, and, therefore, has access to the following functions: